steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 __Description__: Serves as a communication channel between the project partner and team members.
 Is responsible for initiating regular communications with the partner and relaying important discussion points to the rest of the team.
 Informs the partner about the project’s progress, including details regarding milestone’s, expected task completions, setbacks encountered.

 ######: Project Manager:
 __Description__: The Project Manager is to make final decisions when the team cannot come to an agreement on a way forward.
-They also can reassign work if tasks are being unable to be completed in time.
+They also can reassign work if tasks will not be completed in time.

 ######: Operations Developer:
 __Description__: Is responsible for creating/maintaining a reliable process for the effective/timely integration of new features into the existing codebase.

+######: Group Meetings Moderator:
+__Description__: Is responsible for ensuring that weekly team meetings are productive, that important topics are addressed and work is assigned as required.

 ######: Full Stack Developer:
 __Description__: Is responsible for evaluating and devising technical solutions that meet end-user requirements as defined.
 This will involve implementing and testing solutions on both fronts of the application.
 Should engage in constructive peer code review sessions with other team members, and be up-to-date with the evolving codebase.